New-Horizons-SPM/scanbot/docs/index.md

 ## Running:

-Scanbot can be run as a web application, in a terminal, or via the open-source messaging platform, [Zulip](https://zulip.com/):
+Scanbot can be run as a web application or in a terminal:

 1. <strong>Web Application:</strong><br><br>
     The web app can be launched by running the command: ```scanbot```